 Another excellent example of a continuous intention is to watch the duration of the breaths and pauses.
 Yet another is to observe the way the sensations change during the course of a breath cycle.
 There are many fun ways to play around with formulating continuous – as opposed to discrete – intentions.
 A really high degree of temporal granularity may require advanced concentration skills, but play around and see what works for you and the type of meditation you’re doing.

 By the way, with all this talk of continuity, I feel it important to point out that I am not suggesting that you have failed if you aren’t able to stay perfectly in touch with your meditation object continuously throughout your entire meditation.
-You will, of course, still suffer from distractions.
+You will, of course, still experience distractions sometimes.
 However, I think you may find yourself a little less prone to them, and your efforts to train stable attention will be more effective.

 A ‘No-effort” Hack